1970 Atlantic hurricane season: Late October hurricane

-Tropical Storm Twenty-Three
+November tropical storm

 Toward the end of November, a cold front moved across the Atlantic Ocean, generating an extratropical storm near Bermuda on November 25.
 Thunderstorms developed near the center as the system's wind field contracted.
 On November 27, the storm turned southward toward warmer waters and gradually dissociated itself from the cold front.
 On November 28, it transitioned into a subtropical storm, as its convection evolved into a comma-like structure.
 At that time, the system had peak winds of 65 mph (100 km/h).
 On November 29, the storm turned to the northeast ahead of an approaching cold front.
 A day later, the system transitioned into a tropical storm, by which time it was a small, well-organized cyclone with convection over the center.
 Late on December 1, the storm became extratropical again as it became embedded within the cold front.
 It intensified while accelerating over the north-Atlantic, attaining winds of near hurricane-force.
 After turning eastward, the powerful extratropical storm passed south of Iceland on December 4, and north of the United Kingdom a day later.
 The circulation dissipated on December 6 while near Scandinavia.